What is Audit Materiality?

 |Likely Aggregate Misstatements (LAM)||The sum of the IMOs and the likely misstatements (LM)|

 |Further Possible Misstatements (FPM)||Possible misstatements as a result of sampling risk (the sample is not representative of the population) and non-sampling risk (auditor failure)|

 |Maximum Possible Misstatements (MPM)||The sum of LAM and FPM|

 Let’s say that in this example, inventory is audited using sampling.
 The identified misstatement in the sample is $1,200 (an overstatement) and the likely misstatement in the entire population (obtained by extrapolating from the misstatement in the sample) is $2,000.
-Accounts payable is audited with no sampling and $25,000 of understatements were identified.
-The materiality level is set at $30,000 after tax.
-FPM is $2,000.
+Accounts payable is then audited with no sampling and $25,000 of understatements are identified.
+Further Possible Misstatements (FPMs) are estimated at $2,000.

 In these situations, the easiest way to approach it is to assemble an adjustments schedule.
-An adjustment refers to what change should be made to account for the misstatements.
+An adjustment refers to what changes should be made to account for the misstatements.
 Take a look at the following schedule and note that credit balances are put in parenthesis.